whatbirdisthat/wbit-blog/content/posts/protecting-change-with-mfa.md

 Tradeoff | Status
 ---|---
 |✅ **Security** | If security is the highest concern, it makes sense to have every sensitive action protected by a MFA challenge.
-Making the system stateless in that sense will be very inconvenient for the user, as they will need to provide the 2nd factor every time the attempt a sensitive action but it will give the most clarity around who is attempting to perform the action.
+Making the system stateless in that sense will be very inconvenient for the user, as they will need to provide the 2nd factor every time they attempt a sensitive action but it will give the most clarity around who is attempting to perform the action.
 |Useability | Useability takes a back-seat to security in this configuration, and each and every time the user wants to perform a sensitive action they must deal with the hassle of providing the 2nd factor.
 There are some apps that make this easier - but security and convenience are mutually exclusive.
 |Simplicity|It's actually somewhat simpler to implement the stateless MFA for all sensitive actions as there is no requirement to check the state of 2nd factor - it's always in a state of "not provided" for this implementation
 ---